-Talakadu, a city that once sported five popular Shiva temples, was ruled by the Gangas and then by the Cholas.
+Talakadu, a city that once sported five popular Shiva temples, was ruled by the Ganges and then by the Cholas.
 The Cholas were chased out of Talakadu by the Hoysala King Vishnuvardhana.
-The city was later ruled by the King of Vijayanagara and was taken over by the Wodeyars of Mysore.
+The city was later ruled by the king of Vijayanagara and was taken over by the Wodeyars of Mysore.

-The city is known for its five temples, namely the Vaidyanatheshwara, Pathaleshwara, Maruleshwara, Arkeshwara, and Mallikarjuna temples.
+The city is known for its five temples, namely the Vaidyanatheshwara, Pathaleshwara, Maruleshwara, Arkeshwara and Mallikarjuna temples.
 All these temples tend to get buried under sand every year, but efforts are now constantly on to keep these open.
-The region also has a Keerthinatheshwara temple, a temple dedicated to Lord Vishnu that stands among the five Shiva temples, and this is now being reconstructed.
+The region also has a Keerthi Natheshwara Temple, a temple dedicated to Lord Vishnu that stands amongst the five Shiva temples, and this is now being reconstructed.

 The river Cauvery flows through this city and takes a very sharp bend here, so the scene on the banks of the Cauvery here is picturesque.
 This city is popular for its Panchalinga Darshana which takes place once in 12 years.
 The last one happened in the year 2009.
 The Panchalinga Darshana takes place on the new moon day in the month of Karthika, when the two stars Khuha Yoga and Vishaka come together.

-Other places that you can visit around Talakadu are Somnathpur, Shivansamudra, Mysore, Sri Rangapattana, Ranganatittu and Bandipur.
+Other places that you can visit around Talakadu are Somnathpur, Shivanasamudra, Mysore, Srirangapatna, Ranganathittu and Bandipur.

 Talakadu is located in the Mysore district and lies at a distance of about 43 km from Mysore and about 120 km from Bangalore.
 These two major cities offer travel options to this town, and it is well connected through road.